adaltas/node-csv/README.md

 This project is part of the [CSV module](https://github.com/wdavidw/node-csv) and parse input CSV text into arrays or objects.
 It is both extremely easy to use and powerfull.
-It was released since 2010 and is tested agains very large dataset by a large community.
+It was released since 2010 and is tested against very large dataset by a large community.

 [The full documentation of the CSV parser is available here](http://www.adaltas.com/projects/node-csv/).